meashiri/ctf-writeups/gh-pages/content/posts/202510-v1tctf/index.md

 ### Random Stuff
 This problem came in two parts, each part refers a different technique and reveals one part of the flag.
 #### Part 1
 This part referenced a PRNG, using a non-linear, congruential generator - with a twist.
 In this case, all the parameters of the NLCG are revealed.
-However, we have to reverse engineer the current value of the RNG to determine the original seed.
+However, we have to reverse engineer the current value of the RNG to determine the original seed, when the lowest 20 bits are lost.

 ```python
 part_1 = "<flag_part_1>".encode()